Regulators and stakeholders are focusing in on operational resilience. Here’s why and what you should be doing about it.

 The leaders are placing more focus on understanding the impact that any potential disruption could have on their external stakeholders (customers in particular) and understanding what disruption would be intolerable – an impact tolerance.

 Simply put, they want to drive 70 miles per hour in a 60 zone; but they first need to understand the risks to themselves (in the form of tickets or accidents) and their neighbors (in the form of complaints and ruined relationships).
 More often than not, the impact tolerance is directly related to what the neighbors would think rather than the concern of the ticket.

 To better understand what the neighbors (in this case, external stakeholders) will think, the leading financial services firms are scraping data from a broad range of inputs – from customer call centers and corporate communications inquiries through to traditional operational data sources such as return on investment and revenue forecasts.
 And they are using that data to continuously adjust their assumptions and measure their outcomes.

-Leading financial services firms recognise they need to make step-step changes in thought and capacity more sophisticated.
+Leading financial services firms recognize they need to make step-step changes in thought and capacity more sophisticated.
 They need to make them quickly.
 And they need to implement them with minimum disruption.

 We believe there are a number of practical principals that leaders will want to follow as they develop and execute their strategies.

 - Elevate it.
 Recognize that organizational resilience is an enterprise-wide objective, not a regulatory one.
 Go to the real sources of the truth.
 Take an ‘outside-in’ look at the business to understand what matters most to customers and key stakeholders.
 Bring together all players – from suppliers, cyber specialists and technology partners through to facilities managers, business continuity specialists and third-party risk leaders – to ensure all aspects and strategies are considered.
 Those that elevate their program above the regulatory lens will be creating a more resilient and flexible business for the future.